A little food, a little shopping, a lot of family time…I sure am looking forward to the next few days!

 - Homemade Crackers

 - Healthy Fruit Pizza

-Disclosure: Links to cooking.com and Amazon will share a small percentage with me.
-Feel free to shop there – try to avoid Amazon if you can, but man…they sell everything.
+Disclosure: Links to Amazon are affiliate links and will share a small percentage with me.
+Feel free to shop there.
 I want to be able to show you examples of what I’m talking about, but really, I hope you can find these items on sale in a real store in your community.
 Have fun wish listing!
 See my full disclosure statement here.